 Igal's fascination with programming started in his early teens, over 30 years ago.
 Programming languages like Basic and Pascal were quickly replaced by Assembly and C, and later on with Java and C#.

 In the mid 1990's, Igal chose ColdFusion as the language of choice for web application development.
 Once he discovered the open source CFML engines, the migration to Railo, and then Lucee, was inevitable.
 He studied the source code and became active in the open source community.
 Shortly afterwards he was invited to become a core developer of the engine.

-Igal lives in Los Angeles with his wife and two children, and when he is not working on Lucee, he is usually adding features to 100 Candles where he acts as CTO.
+Igal lives in Los Angeles with his wife and three children, and when he is not working on Lucee, he is usually adding features to 100 Candles where he acts as CTO.

 As a non-profit, open-source project, Lucee Server could not exist without our members and supporters helping the Lucee project to grow and prosper.
 Being a supporter also means you are making sure that the project you rely on can continue and grow in the future.
 Learn more »

 We would like to thank the Lucee community of code developers and contributors to our code.

 Become a member